The Mission of the Austrian State Archives

 Tasks within the framework of public administration

-Like all “living archives”, the Austrian State Archives play a key role in historical science whilst also fulfilling important tasks in ongoing public administration.
-Federal services which are not authorised to keep archives of their own have to offer current records no longer needed at their end to the Austrian State Archives.
-The States Archives the archival value of the material offered.
+Like all "living archives", the Austrian State Archives play a key role in the historical sciences whilst also fulfilling important tasks in ongoing public administration.
+Federal services which are not authorised to keep archives of their own, are required to offer current records to the Austrian State Archives if they are no longer needed.
+The States Archives determine the archival value of the material offered.

-Archival records taken over from federal services are cleared for public access after the end of the statutory periods of 30 or 50 years, as stipulated by sec.
+Archival records received from federal services are cleared for public access after a statutory period of either 30 or 50 years, as stipulated by sec.
 8 (2) of the Bundesarchivgesetz.
-Access to the military registers, which are kept by the Austrian State Archives in the Kriegsarchiv department, is subject to the Personenstandsgesetz (Austrian Civil Status Act, Federal Law Gazette no. 60/1983).
+Access to the military registers, which are kept by the Kriegsarchiv department of the Austrian State Archives, is subject to the Personenstandsgesetz (Austrian Civil Status Act, Federal Law Gazette no. 60/1983).
 Archival records stored in the Austrian State Archives under a deposit agreement are subject to special requirements.

 Protection of archival holdings

 Pursuant to the provisions of the Denkmalschutzgesetz (Federal Act on the Conservation of Monuments, Federal Law Gazette no. 170/1999, sec.
-24-25a) the powers to place archival records under protection and to issue export licenses have been delegated to the Austrian State Archives.
-In this area, the Austrian State Archives act as a conservation authority.
+24-25a), the Austrian State Archives have been invested with the power to place archival records under protection and to issue export licenses.
+In these matters, the Austrian State Archives act as a conservation authority.

 Other federal archives

-Apart from the Austria State Archives as the central federal archives, the following federal services and institutions are authorised to establish their own archives for the archival records from their purviews:
+Apart from the Austria State Archives as the central federal archives, the following federal services and institutions are authorised to establish their own archives, containing the archival records from their specific purviews:

 - the Parliamentary Directorate (Parlamentsdirektion)